 The history of the term Asian American and Pacific Islander (AAPI) is nuanced and we seek to be intentional and inclusive.

 We understand AAPI to broadly encompass approximately 50 ethnic groups, speaking over 100 languages.
 We understand Asian Americans to include anyone with an ethnic origin or ancestry originating from East Asia, Southeast Asia, and/or South Asia.
 We understand Pacific Islanders to include those with an ethnic origin or ancestry native to the islands which encompass Melanesia, Micronesia, and Polynesia, including Native Hawaiians.

-Applicants must be a registered 501(c)(3) nonprofit, for-profit, fiscally-sponsored project, or governmental organization serving AAPI individuals or communities.
+Applicants must be a registered 501(c)(3) nonprofit, fiscally-sponsored project, or governmental organization serving AAPI individuals and/or communities.
 The organizational work can be in a particular neighborhood, community, city, county, region, state, or have a national impact.
-Both new and existing projects are eligible for submission.

 We will be giving out 10 prizes ranging from $25,000 – $100,000, with a total of $500,000 being granted.
 All finalists will receive a prize, but the amount each organization receives will be determined by the public vote.
 The organization with the most votes will be the grand prize winner.